Configuration Parameters

 BlockTerrorism

-Block connection attempts to websites dedicated to terrorism (included into the Terrorism category).
+Block attempts to connect to websites dedicated to terrorism (belonging to the Terrorism category).

-To activate blocking, the following rule should be added to the settings (see the details below):
+To enable blocking, the settings must comprise the following rule (see below):

 url_category in "LinuxFirewall.BlockCategory" : Block as _match